prosyslab-classroom/cs348-information-security/README.md

 This is the Github repository for CS448 at KAIST.
 For the details of the course, visit the [course webpage](https://sites.google.com/view/cs448/home).
+Announcements and QnA will be posted in the [issue board](https://github.com/prosyslab-classroom/cs448-2021-spring/issues).

 ## Homework
 This course includes written and programming assignments.